AndreaFalanti/popnas/README.md

 to install the exact versions of CUDA and CUDNN for Tensorflow 2.10 (see https://www.tensorflow.org/install/source#gpu).

 ### Note for fellow developers
-If you open the project with an IDE, the imports from _tensorflow.keras_ will be marked as error and autocomplete will not work.
+If you open the project with an IDE, the imports from _tensorflow.keras_ will be marked as errors and autocomplete will not work.
-Actually, the import works fine, but the Keras library is lazily loaded by tensorflow, causing [issues](https://github.com/tensorflow/tensorflow/issues/56231) with autocomplete.
+Actually, the imports work fine, but the Keras library is lazily loaded by tensorflow, causing [issues](https://github.com/tensorflow/tensorflow/issues/56231) with autocomplete.

 You can solve the problem by creating a symlink to Keras inside the Tensorflow package located in the virtual environment,